mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.Accessors.Accessor`1
-Represents an accessor for a value of type .The type of the value to be accessed.
+Represents an accessor for a value of type
+.
+The type of the value to be accessed.

 ### Properties

 #### Value
 Gets or sets the value associated with this accessor.

 ## Class: System.Configuration.CommandLine
 builder pattern for command parameter arguments

 ### Methods

 #### AddParameters``1(System.Collections.Generic.IDictionary{System.String,System.String})
 add additional configurable parameters

 ##### Parameters
 * *items:*